StarBeta/Thought-SC2/README.md

 ## Update

-We are cleaning up the code for the Terran vs. Terran (T vs. T) and Zerg vs. Zerg (Z vs. Z) in the mind-game.
-Since these two parts of the code are written by two other authors, it takes a certain amount of cleanup time and will be released when everything is fine.
+We add a [technical-report](docs/technical-report.pdf) for introducing our previous attempts to use model-based RL on SC2.
+We also add a [appendix](docs/appendix.pdf) for describing the design of the mind-sc2, training architecture, state space, etc.

 We have added the codes for training or testing an agent (P vs. T) in SC2.
 Now you can train an agent beating the most difficult (level-7) bot of SC2 in only one to two hours (on a common sever).
 Enjoy it!

 If you find any questions, please start an issue.
 Before asking questions, you can take a look at the [FAQ](docs/FAQ.md) first.

+We are cleaning up the code for the Terran vs. Terran (T vs. T) and Zerg vs. Zerg (Z vs. Z) in the mind-game.
+Since these two parts of the code are written by two other authors, it takes a certain amount of cleanup time and will be released when everything is fine.

 ## Introduction